matheuscubas/SistemaApp/README.md

 ## How to install

-you gonna need a C# compiler and .Net 6
+You are going to need a C# compiler and .Net 6 installed

 Download and install VisualStudio [here](https://visualstudio.microsoft.com/pt-br/free-developer-offers/) Or use VisualStudioCode with C# Extension.

 Download and install .Net 6 [here](https://dotnet.microsoft.com/en-us/download)

-dotnet ef must be installed as a global tool using:
+Dotnet ef must be installed as a global tool using:

 ```dotnet
 dotnet tool install --global dotnet-ef